RX2Solutions/RX2Solutions.github.io/_landing_pages/interviewguide.md

     body: >-
       We’re a national HR solutions firm specializing in Executive Search, Staff Augmentation, and Outsourced HR.
 Our mission is simple: to help organizations grow and people thrive—through thoughtfully tailored human capital strategies that are always Respectfully Professional.
 faq:
-  - question: What's inside the PDF?
+  - question: "What's inside the PDF?"
     answer: >-
       Three customizable frameworks, facilitator instructions, and fill-in-the-blank reporting slides you can reuse with any business unit.
-  - question: Who should download this?
+  - question: "Who should download this?"
     answer: >-
       HR, Talent Acquisition, and People Ops leaders who need leverage across multiple business units and want sharper hiring analytics.
-  - question: How quickly will I get it?
+  - question: "How quickly will I get it?"
     answer: >-
       You'll receive the PDF instantly by email plus a five-day mini-course to help you implement with your team.
 consent_copy: We send actionable hiring insights once a week.
 Unsubscribe anytime.